|Best Overall||Oxbow Western Timothy Hay Small Animal Food|

 This review discussed two varieties of loose hay – Timothy and alfalfa – and compressed hay cubes.
 The pros and cons of each are as follows:

-The Best Hay for Guinea Pigs for 2022 FAQs (Frequently Asked Questions)
+The Best Hay for Guinea Pigs FAQs (Frequently Asked Questions)

 Do guinea pigs really need hay?